govuk-one-login/ipv-cri-cic-api/README.md

 # demo-package

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.
+Test

 - HelloWorldFunction/src/main - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.